Subin-Vidhu/2024/Deep Learning with PyTorch for Medical Image Analysis/Medical Imaging - A short Introduction/Readme.md

         - Different degrees of X-ray absorption by different tissues.

         - Image intensities are relative values, ie they are not absolute.

+        - Usually:

+            - high x-ray absorption: high image intensity ie white

+            - low x-ray absorption: low image intensity ie black

+            - Careful with the interpretation of the images, they can be inverted.